wolffe/thin-ui/README.md

 # Thin UI

 ```
+= 2.1.0 =
+* FEATURE: Added the details/summary element
+* FIX: Updated the popover to not require a label element
+* FIX: Updated the popover to be less overqualified

 = 2.0.3 =
-* FIX: Update popover to not inherit parent's styles
+* FIX: Updated the popover to not inherit parent's styles

 = 2.0.2 =
 * FEATURE: Added single-element toggle